 Edd: Probably the same [censored] [censored] who thought it would be a good [censored] idea to [censored] [censored] [censored] and give you [censored] [censored] [censored] instead of [censored] [censored] [censored] and stuff.

-- Companion Cube: Tom calls his spiky head of hair "Steve".
+- Tom calls his spiky head of hair "Steve".

 - Susan, Tom's bass guitar.